Fiserv/exchange/docs/getting-started/getting-started-apis.md

 ## API Requests

 Depending on the request, the body of the payload will change.
-Please see below sample of an add_application request.
+Please see below sample of an authentication request.

-### Application Request Example
+### Authentication Request Example

 ```python
 import requests